genGit963/RV_JS/3. OOP JS/2. Inheritance and Mixins/3_mixins_sharing_behavior_among_classes.md

-# Mixins use to share behavior among classes
+# Using mixins to share behavior among classes

 Mixins provide `a way to share behavior among multiple classes without using a strict inheritance hierarchy`.
 They allow you to take pieces of functionality and mix them into any number of classes, making it easy to reuse code in a modular way.